puppetlabs/puppet-docs/source/puppet/3/reference/modules_publishing.markdown

 * [See "Module Fundamentals"][fundamentals] for how to write and use your own Puppet modules.
 * [See "Installing Modules"][installing] for how to install pre-built modules from the Puppet Forge.
 * [See "Using Plugins"][plugins] for how to arrange plugins (like custom facts and custom resource types) in modules and sync them to agent nodes.
+* [See "Documenting Modules"][documentation] for a README template and information on providing directions for your module.

 Overview
 -----